 Version no. Date Nature of amendment 2 10 November 2016 Inclusion of email address for submission of information and data.
 Minor amendments to correct administrative errors.
 3 21 June 2017 Inclusion of obligations applicable to energy distribution license holders.
 4 30 July 2018 Amendments to the energy retailer compliance reporting obligations and performance indicators to support the introduction of the payment difficulty framework.
 A number of administrative changes that affect both energy retailers and distribution businesses were also made.
 5 28 November 2019 Amendments to the energy retailer compliance reporting obligations and performance indicators to support the introduction of the Victorian Default Offer (VDO) and to include new entitlements for customers.
 Administrative changes that affect both energy retailers and distribution businesses were also made.
 Note: in the version of this guideline initially published in November 2018, compliance obligation RB1230 was erroneously included in the list of type 3 obligations, whereas it should have been listed as a type 2 obligation as per the Commission's Final Decision.
 Compliance reporting obligations RB1424, RB1426, and RB1428 were erroneously listed with type 1 obligations, whereas they should have been listed as type 2 obligations.
 These corrections are included in this version of the guideline.
-6 13 April 2021 intention in the final decision paper.
-Added performance indicators as per our 2020 review of customer service standards in the Electricity Distribution Code.
-7 (draft) 13 September 2021 Updating breach reporting classifications and timing requirements.
+On 20 July 2020 minor amendments were made to performance indicators B030, B080, B100, B105, AS062, D051B, D140 to be consistent with the intention in the final decision paper.
+6 13 April 2021 Added performance indicators as per our 2020 review of customer service standards in the Electricity Distribution Code.
+7 16 February 2022 Updating breach reporting classifications and timing requirements.
 Updating clause references to reflect the Energy Retail Code becoming a code of practice under Part 6 of the Essential Services Commission Act 2001 and updating clause references to reflect amendments to the Electricity Distribution Code and Gas Distribution System Code as a consequence of the Energy Legislation Amendment (Energy Fairness) Act 2001.
-Updating some performance measures to clarify the definitions.